georgetour/PHP-fundamentals-and-Object-Oriented-PHP/readme.md

 - Sections by advancement

-- 1. start.php To see what's PHP
+- 1. start To see what's PHP
 - 2. PHP fundamentals
 - 3. PHP syntax
 - 4. functions and conditionals